likhaCMS/LikhaERP-Docs/README.md

 # Likha ERP Documentation

-Welcome to the Likha ERP API documentation.
-This guide covers all available endpoints for interacting with your Likha ERP instance.
+Welcome to the Likha ERP documentation.
+This guide covers all available information for interacting with your Likha ERP instance.

 ## Getting Started